 Using a variety of high-performance filters, the air sterilizer machine works by passing polluted air, purifying it and delivering it fresh and breathable.
 There are 2 ways of how it works depending on the type of machine you choose:

 - Mechanical filtration + UV sterilizer

-This uses multi-stage, high performance filters such as the plasma sterilization to filter bacteria, plus releases negative ions to clean the air.
+This uses multi-stage, high-performance filters such as plasma sterilization to filter bacteria, plus releases negative ions to clean the air.

 Mechanical Filter Air Sterilizer